Ladarwall/Greenworld/README.md

 ## Scripts used for the greenzone article

-This repository contain different homemade scripts used in the analyse of the article greenzone.
+This repository contain different homemade scripts used in the workflow of the supplementary of the greenzone article.

 ### List of the scripts :